nonfiction/nonfiction-blog/_posts/2011-06-27-calgary-stampede-website-hosting-challenges.markdown

 2. Refresh those pages as they change.
 3. Protect the content management system from one of the most popular sites on the internet - at least for a few days.

 After some research and testing, we started using [Varnish](https://www.varnish-cache.org/) and we fell in love with it.
-Varnish is an amazing piece of technology - it helps with what we call the ["thundering herd problem"](http://en.wikipedia.org/wiki/Thundering_herd_problem) and it can make almost any website very fast in a short period of time.
+Varnish is an amazing piece of technology - it helps with what's called the ["thundering herd problem"](http://en.wikipedia.org/wiki/Thundering_herd_problem) and it can make almost any website very fast in a short period of time.

+We used this combination of Varnish and the Cachefly CDN last year (along with efficent programming techniques) - and it was a resounding success.
+We are able to handle a lot of website visitors with this combination - with a lot of capacity to grow if needed.

+This year, we have a number of Varnish servers in a ring around the main websites, with the content distribution taking up the front line all around the world - and we anticipate being able to handle even larger traffic volumes without any issues.

+Having websites at this large scale is lots of fun for [nonfiction](http://nonfiction.ca/) - it presents us with different challenges that most websites never have to face.

+What kind of challenges do your sites face?
+How can we help?